Today, Feb. 26, marks the anniversary of one of the biggest days in American history.

 Something actually newsworthy happened that day, though.
 The FCC’s historic ruling on Feb.
 26, 2015, would allow the communications entity to more fully regulate the Internet and would prevent internet providers from jacking up prices on faster speeds.
 The two viral stories we all reacted to that day almost seemed like a celebration of our newfound Internet freedom.

-And now today, it seems some people are trying to celebrate with another color-blind test.
+On Feb.
+26, 2016, it seems some people tried to celebrate with another color-blind test.
 (Please, not again.)

-That one hasn’t gone as viral, but at least Damn, Daniel is probably happy he’s out of the spotlight today.
+That one hasn’t gone as viral, but at least Damn, Daniel is probably happy he’s out of the spotlight.